Social media use may increase inflammation over time: Study

 Spending more time on social media may increase your risk of inflammation over time, harming mental health, according to a study.

-New York: Spending more time on social media may increase your risk of inflammation over time, harming mental health, according to a study.
+New Delhi: Spending more time on social media may increase your risk of inflammation over time, harming mental health, according to a study.

 The results published in the Journal of Medical Internet Research raise interesting questions about the nature of social media use and what might be driving a relationship that could be contributing to an alarming range of physical and mental health problems.